Jake7208/Resume_Bussiness/README.md

 ## Technologies Used

-The project utilizes C# for the REST API and Svelte.js and Tailwind CSS for the frontend.
+The project utilizes a REST API with Svelte.js and Tailwind CSS for the frontend.
 The combination of these technologies allows us to provide users with a fast, reliable, and user-friendly experience.

 ## Contact Information